 - Is there any follow-up?

 Wherever you choose to have your bad breath problem treated, be sure that the treatment involves the complete elimination of the real cause of the odor.
-Need more information about the Total Cure procedure?
-Learn about it in depth.
-Or, learn more about our halitosis expert, Dr. Richard Miller.
+Learn more about the Halitosis Elimination Program.